 Predicted Medal Tables

 There are numerous systems for ranking the success of countries at the Olympics, usually based on actual results at each Olympic Games.
-Described below is the method of ranking countries based on prediction modelling of expected results.
+Described below is examples of methods used for ranking countries based on prediction modelling of expected results.

-There are two categories of predictions.
+There are two main categories of predictions.
 One is from scholars using economics and a range of factors to base their predictions.
-The other is predictions based on competition results leading up to the Olympics, such as those by the Olympic Medal Tracker from USAToday and 'Sports Myriad', which predicts the specific winners of each event.
+The other is predictions based on competition results leading up to the Olympics, such as those by the Virtual Medal Tracker from Infostrada, which used recent results to predict the specific winners of each event.

 Did everyone predict the US would top the medal tally in 2012?
 See who was predicted to win in 2012.